nefelitav/auction-website/README.md

-# Auctions Website
+# Auction Website

-In this project we implemented an auctions website, an Ebay clone, called BidIt.
+In this project we implemented an auction website, an Ebay clone, called BidIt.
 In this website, one can create an auction, browse auctions and bid.
 The main technologies used are:
 - React Framework for the frontend
 - Express - Node.js for the backend (REST API)